 Jacqueline Venner Senske

-Jacqueline joined the Practical Farmers of Iowa staff in February 2021.
-As horticulture coordinator, she works with PFI staff, farmers and members to host farmer-led educational events and develop networks in the PFI community for farmers growing horticulture crops, including fruits and vegetables, nuts, cut flowers, berries and orchard crops.
+Jacqueline Venner Senske joined the Practical Farmers of Iowa staff in February 2021.
+As horticulture education coordinator, she works with PFI staff, farmers and members to engage and develop networks in the PFI community for farmers growing horticulture crops, including vegetables, orchard crops, cut flowers, berries and nuts.

-Though her path has been winding, Jacqueline’s career has common themes: community, education, sometimes food and horticulture.
-This reflects her passion for facilitating experiences that enable people to connect with one another in beautiful places, particularly through work with public gardens.
-Her work has included roles with Zingermen’s Delicatessen, Matthaei Botanical Garden and Nichols Arboretum, Old House Gardens Heirloom Bulbs and Project Grow Community Gardens, all in Ann Arbor, Michigan; Daniel Stowe Botanical Garden, the 7th Street Public Market and a range of small, local, food-based businesses in the Charlotte, North Carolina, area; and, most recently, Reiman Gardens in Ames, Iowa.
+Her past experiences include roles with Zingerman’s Delicatessen, Matthaei Botanical Garden and Nichols Arboretum, Old House Gardens Heirloom Bulbs and Project Grow Community Gardens, all in Ann Arbor, Michigan; Daniel Stowe Botanical Garden and the 7th Street Public Market in the Charlotte, North Carolina, area; and Reiman Gardens in Ames, Iowa.

 Jacqueline loves travel (her country list so far includes Ukraine, Canada, England, Greece, France, Scotland and Brazil), nature, food, museums, all things vintage and exploring with her husband and three children.